|Availability of data||Template for data availability statement|

 |Data not available due to [ethical/legal/commercial] restrictions||Due to the nature of this research, participants of this study did not agree for their data to be shared publicly, so supporting data is not available.|

-Publicly available data sharing policy
+Open and FAIR data sharing policy

 Information for authors

 Many Taylor & Francis journals have policies on data sharing which state how data associated with your article should be shared.

 On this page, our open and FAIR data sharing policy is described.

 You will need to pay close attention to the guidance if you’re an author submitting to a journal with this policy.

 Publishing tips, direct to your inbox

 Expert tips and guidance on getting published and maximizing the impact of your research.
 Register now for weekly insights direct to your inbox.